-Star Wars: Episode IX Wraps Principal Photography
+‘Star Wars: Episode IX’ Wraps Principal Photography

 The movie will be the last one to revolve around the Skywalker family, the protagonists of George Lucas’ original and prequel trilogies, as well as the Clone Wars movie and TV show.

-This may signal a sour end for the last Skywalker in the fictional bloodline, — Ben Solo, also known as Kylo Ren, played Adam Driver.
+This may signal a sour end for the last Skywalker in the fictional bloodline: Ben Solo, also known as Kylo Ren, played Adam Driver.

-Ben Solo’s turn to the dark side has been central to the plot of the past two films, initially, it mimicked the story of his grandfather, Darth Vader, but soon took an unexpected turn in the eighth episode, The Las Jedi.
+Ben Solo’s turn to the dark side has been central to the plot of the past two films, initially, it mimicked the story of his grandfather, Darth Vader, but soon took an unexpected turn in the eighth episode, The Last Jedi.

-It is unknown if he would follow his grandfather’s footsteps and redeem himself with self-sacrifice or if the story will take yet another sudden twist.
+It is unknown if he would follow his grandfather’s footsteps and redeem himself with self-sacrifice, or if the story will take yet another sudden twist.

-The Last Jedi created a divide in the massive Star Wars fandom, and in the Internet film community.
+The Last Jedi created a divide in the massive Star Wars fandom, and in the internet film community.
 There are only two camps, hate it or love it, and those who neither hated nor loved it are eventually dragged kicking and screaming into a particular side.

 There’s probably not a better illustration of the divide than The Last Jedi’s Rotten Tomatoes score.
 It currently holds a 91 percent critics score against a 45 percent audience score.